dlrhksdn25199/CEP146NDD_group_presentation_1/README.md

 ## team roles
 - Video Presentation   : Mateo
-- Research & summary   : Timothy, Vansh
+- Research & summary and make README.md   : Vansh
-- make README.md       : Vansh
 - Summary & script     : Vipishan
-- Build PPTX & script  : Taishi
+- Build PPTX & script  : Taishi and Timothy

 i put names on team roles but we need to help each other out for this. we dont have a lot of time